syedaffanhamdani/cs-jokes/ReadMe.md

 # Boolean
 The best thing about a boolean is even if you are wrong, you are only off by a bit.

+# Bit off
+What did 0 say to 1?
+You are just a bit off.

 # Inception
 How do you explain the movie Inception to a programmer?
 When you run a VM inside another VM, inside another VM, inside another VM…, everything runs really slow.